 This switches you to the Solutions tab and automatically filters the table to the selected study.

-Changing the study color
+Changing the solution color

 Click the

-color swatch beside the solution name.Select a color from the dropdown
+color selector.Select a color from the

 Changing the displayed solution